How nginx processes a TCP/UDP session

 - Preliminary check for access.
 The ngx_stream_limit_conn_module and ngx_stream_set_module modules are invoked at this phase.

 - Client access limitation before actual data processing.
-The ngx_stream_access_module module is invoked at this phase.
+At this phase, the ngx_stream_access_module module is invoked, for njs, the js_access directive is invoked.

 - TLS/SSL termination.
 The ngx_stream_ssl_module module is invoked at this phase.